 Students are going to want to talk with their classmates both in the classroom and online.
-Since they have to be social distanced or in an online meeting this may be difficult.
 Therefore, it is important to have social time built-in to your schedule to give students an opportunity to talk.
 Use the get to know you questions during this time to promote discussions.

 You can also set up 1:1 virtual or in-person meetings with your students to get to know them better.
 Use some of the questions to help the conversation along.

 3. Use Students’ Names as Much as Possible

 Say your students’ names as much as possible.
 Hearing their name helps students feel better connected to you.

 Name Game – This will help you get to know students’ names and also assess their letter knowledge.
 Go through the alphabet and tell students to stand up when they hear the first letter in their name.
 When they stand up, have them tell the class their name.

 4. Make the Rules Together

 Students are more likely to follow rules when they have a hand in creating them.
 Creating the rules together as a class shows your students that you care about their feelings and also value their opinions.
 It is also a great way to begin to build a classroom community.